pal-stdr/rodinia-gpu-forked/README.md

 - Benchmark in the light of `ivanradanov's` work [rodinia](https://github.com/ivanradanov/rodinia/tree/cgo24), based on the paper [Retargeting and Respecializing GPU Workloads for Performance Portability](https://c.wsmoses.com/papers/polygeist24.pdf).
 The repo link is at the `cgo24` branch of [Polygeist](https://github.com/llvm/Polygeist/tree/cgo24)

+# Acknowledgement

+- Lot of code has been collected from [rodinia](https://github.com/ivanradanov/rodinia/tree/cgo24).
+So atmost gratitude for them.

 # Objectives